accumulator/Quickddit/README.md

 Download
 --------
-The binary of Harmattan version available for download at [OpenRepos](https://openrepos.net/content/dicksonleong/quickddit).
+The binary of both Harmattan and Sailfish version available for download at [OpenRepos](https://openrepos.net/content/dicksonleong/quickddit).

 License